Inflation with Gauss-Bonnet Correction and Higgs Potential: Slow-Roll Inflation with Gauss-Bonnet Correction

 Accordingly, the equations of motion (\ref{a4}), (\ref{a5}) and (\ref{a6}) can be rewritten as

 Also, in this case, the $e$-folding number throughout the inflationary epoch generally is~\cite{Liddle1999, Baumann2009}

-where we have utilized the approximate Eqs. (\ref{a9})-(\ref{a11}), and the subscript `end' denotes the value of the inflaton scalar field at the end of inflation, i.e., when $\epsilon_1\!\!\mid_{\phi_{\rm end}}\simeq 1$.
+where we have utilized the approximate Eqs. (\ref{a9})-(\ref{a11}), and the subscript `end' denotes the value of the inflaton scalar field at the end of inflation, i.e., when $\epsilon_1\!\!\mid_{\phi_{\rm end}}^{}\simeq 1$.

-Now, to facilitate the writing of equations, the quantity $Q(\phi)\equiv V^{'}/V+4\xi ^{'}V/3$ can be introduced, with which the $e$-folding number and the slow-roll parameters can be rewritten as follows while using the approximate Eqs.~(\ref{a9})-(\ref{a11}).
+Now, to facilitate the writing of equations, the quantity $Q(\phi)\equiv V^{'}/V+4\xi ^{'}V/3$ can be introduced.
+With this quantity, and by using the approximate Eqs.~(\ref{a9})-(\ref{a11}), the $e$-folding number and the slow-roll parameters can be rewritten in terms of potential and coupling function as

+Hence, the specific functional forms of the potential and coupling functions play a crucial role in such models.

-Also for later use, let us recall the following quantities.
+Meanwhile, for later use, let us recall the following quantities.
 In Refs.~\cite{slowroll7,reff15,reff43,reff44}, the primordial power spectrum of scalar (curvature) and tensor perturbations is derived to be

 respectively for the time of horizon crossing at $c_{\rm S}^{}k=aH $ and $c_{\rm T}^{}k=aH $ with the comoving wavenumber $k$, where to the lowest-order in the slow-roll parameters the difference of time of horizon crossing is unimportant~\cite{slowroll7}.
-Also, the time derivative of the flow parameters is neglected during the slow-roll inflation, and the squared propagation speed of the scalar and tensor perturbation modes and the other quantities appearing in relations (\ref{a18}) and (\ref{a19}) are~\cite{HwangNoh,Odintsov2021}
+Also, the time derivative of the slow-roll parameters is neglected during the slow-roll inflation, and the squared propagation speed of the scalar and tensor perturbation modes and the other quantities appearing in relations (\ref{a18}) and (\ref{a19}) are~\cite{HwangNoh,Odintsov2021}

 where

 and $ \Delta\equiv (1-F_{\rm T})/F_{\rm T} $.
 Accordingly, the tensor-to-scalar ratio $r\equiv \mathcal{P}_{\rm T}/\mathcal{P}_{\rm S}$ and the scalar and the tensor spectral indices can be obtained in terms of the slow-roll parameters as